Etale and crystalline companions, II: Introduction

 As for part (ii) of Theorem~\ref{T:deligne}, by restricting to curves one sees that the coefficients in question are all algebraic, but one needs a uniformity argument over these curves to show that the extension of $\QQ$ generated by all of the coefficients is finite.
 Such an argument was provided by Deligne \cite{deligne-finite}.
 Building on this, Drinfeld \cite{drinfeld-deligne} was then able to establish part (v) of Theorem~\ref{T:deligne} using an idea of Wiesend \cite{wiesend1} to patch together tame Galois representations based on their restrictions to curves.
 (Esnault--Kerz \cite{esnault-kerz} refer to this technique as the method of \emph{skeleton sheaves}.)

 It is not entirely automatic to extend these results to the case $\ell = p$, as several key arguments (notably preservation of irreducibility) are made in terms of properties of $\ell$-adic sheaves with no direct $p$-adic analogues.
 Generally, arguments that refer to residual representations do not transfer (although there are some crucial exceptions), whereas arguments that refer only to monodromy groups or cohomology do transfer.
 With some effort, one can replace the offending arguments with alternates that can be ported to the $p$-adic setting, and thus recover the previously mentioned results with $\ell=p$; this was carried out (in slightly different ways) by Abe--Esnault \cite{abe-esnault} and Kedlaya \cite{kedlaya-companions}.
+One key example of this replacement is the reduction to the case of everywhere tame local ramification (see next paragraph): when $\ell \neq p$ this is an elementary observation, but when $\ell=p$ it requires the semistable reduction theorem for overconvergent $F$-isocrystals \cite{kedlaya-semi1, kedlaya-semi2, kedlaya-semi3, kedlaya-semi4}.

-Crucially, this possibility of replacement only applies in cases where one starts with a $p$-adic coefficient object; it therefore does not apply to part (vi) of Theorem~\ref{T:deligne}, where the existence of a $p$-adic coefficient object is itself at issue and cannot be established using a direct analogue of the $\ell$-adic construction.
+Crucially, this possibility of replacement only applies in cases where one starts with a $p$-adic coefficient; it therefore does not apply to part (vi) of Theorem~\ref{T:deligne}, where the existence of a $p$-adic coefficient is itself at issue and cannot be established using a direct analogue of the $\ell$-adic construction.
 However, from the above discussion, one can at least deduce some reductions for the problem of constructing crystalline companions; notably, in any given case the existence of a crystalline companion can be checked after pullback along an open immersion with dense image, or an alteration in the sense of de Jong \cite{dejong-alterations}.
 Also, we may ignore the case $\ell = p$, as we may move from $\ell = p$ to $\ell' = p$ via an intermediate prime different from $p$.
-This means that in most of this paper, we can focus on the case of an \'etale $\ell$-adic coefficient object which is \emph{tame} (that is, whose local monodromy representations are tamely ramified and quasi-unipotent) or even \emph{docile} (replacing ``quasi-unipotent'' by ``unipotent'').
-We can also focus most attention on the situation where $X$ is the total space of a stable curve fibration, which provides some technical simplifications (for example, the existence of smooth lifts \'etale-locally on the base of the fibration).
+This means that in most of this paper, we can focus on the case of an \'etale $\ell$-adic coefficient which is \emph{tame} (that is, whose local monodromy representations are tamely ramified and quasi-unipotent) or even \emph{docile} (replacing ``quasi-unipotent'' by ``unipotent'').
+We can also focus most attention on the situation where $X$ embeds into a smooth curve fibration, which provides some technical simplifications (for example, the existence of smooth lifts \'etale-locally on the base of the fibration).